solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         and StoreId between 2000 and 4000
     ```

-    Take a note of the execution time.
+This query took **X#** seconds to execute

-5. Create a non-clustered index on the `StoreId` column:
+We will now a add a secondary non-clustered index on the `StoreId` column.

     ```sql
     CREATE INDEX Store_Index on wwi_perf.Sale_Index (StoreId)
     ```

-    The creation of the index should complete in a few minutes.
-Once the index is created, run the previous query again.
-Notice the improvement in execution time resulting from the newly created non-clustered index.
+The creation of the index, as well as the indexing process takes a few minutes to complete.
+Now when we run the query, we notice a considerable improvement in execution time of **X#** seconds, a direct result of adding the secondary nonclustered index.

-    >**Note**
-    >
-    >Creating a non-clustered index on the `wwi_perf.Sale_Index` is based on the already existing clustered index.
-As a bonus exercise, try to create the same type of index on the `wwi_perf.Sale_Hash` table.
-Can you explain the difference in index creation time?

 ### 3.2.2.
 Ordered Clustered Columnstore Indexes

-By default, for each table created without an index option, an internal component (index builder) creates a non-ordered clustered columnstore index (CCI) on it.
-Data in each column is compressed into a separate CCI rowgroup segment.
-There's metadata on each segment's value range, so segments that are outside the bounds of the query predicate aren't read from disk during query execution.
-CCI offers the highest level of data compression and reduces the size of segments to read so queries can run faster.
-However, because the index builder doesn't sort data before compressing them into segments, segments with overlapping value ranges could occur, causing queries to read more segments from disk and take longer to finish.

-When creating an ordered CCI, the Synapse SQL engine sorts the existing data in memory by the order key(s) before the index builder compresses them into index segments.
-With sorted data, segment overlapping is reduced allowing queries to have a more efficient segment elimination and thus faster performance because the number of segments to read from disk is smaller.
-If all data can be sorted in memory at once, then segment overlapping can be avoided.
-Due to large tables in data warehouses, this scenario doesn't happen often.

-Queries with the following patterns typically run faster with ordered CCI:

-- The queries have equality, inequality, or range predicates
-- The predicate columns and the ordered CCI columns are the same.
-- The predicate columns are used in the same order as the column ordinal of ordered CCI columns.
+We've already learned that in some circumstances, primarily surrounding filtering, that an order clustered columnstore index can provide better performance.
+In order to obtain optimal query performance, it's important to investigate the data segments created by the ordered clustered columnstore index to ensure that there is very little to no overlap.
+Having overlap in the data segments increases read times and adversely affects performance.

-1. Run the following query to show the segment overlaps for the `Sale_Hash` table:
+Returning to our scenario, let's look into the segment overlaps for the clustered columnstore index table, `Sale_Hash`.

         ```sql
         select
             OBJ.name as table_name
             ,COL.name as column_name
             ,NT.distribution_id
             ,NP.partition_id
             ,NP.rows as partition_rows
             ,NP.data_compression_desc
             ,NCSS.segment_id
             ,NCSS.version
             ,NCSS.min_data_id
             ,NCSS.max_data_id
             ,NCSS.row_count
         from
             sys.objects OBJ
             JOIN sys.columns as COL ON
                 OBJ.object_id = COL.object_id
             JOIN sys.pdw_table_mappings TM ON
                 OBJ.object_id = TM.object_id
             JOIN sys.pdw_nodes_tables as NT on
                 TM.physical_name = NT.name
             JOIN sys.pdw_nodes_partitions NP on
                 NT.object_id = NP.object_id
                 and NT.pdw_node_id = NP.pdw_node_id
                 and substring(TM.physical_name, 40, 10) = NP.distribution_id
             JOIN sys.pdw_nodes_column_store_segments NCSS on
                 NP.partition_id = NCSS.partition_id
                 and NP.distribution_id = NCSS.distribution_id
                 and COL.column_id = NCSS.column_id
         where
             OBJ.name = 'Sale_Hash'
             and COL.name = 'CustomerId'
             and TM.physical_name  not like '%HdTable%'
         order by
             NT.distribution_id
         ```

-    Here is a short description of the tables involved in the query:
+Here is an overview of the tables involved in this query:

     Table Name | Description
     ---|---